-- Aggregation: Similar to structural classification tasks, sum aggregation outperforms mean aggregation on graph classification tasks, since the number of neighbors contributes as an important type of structural information for graph classification tasks. - Cross Feature Type Comparison: For graph classification, though the best performance is not consistently achieved on a particular feature initialization method across four datasets, it always falls in the category of structural node features.
-This is because we do not care about positional features such as the specific position of each node in graph classification tasks.
-Instead, similar to structural node classification task, the overall structural information of the graph plays the important role. - Within Feature Type Comparison: 1.
+- Aggregation: Similar to structural classification tasks, sum aggregation outperforms mean aggregation on graph classification tasks, since the number of neighbors contributes as an important type of structural information for graph classification tasks. - Cross Feature Type Comparison: For graph classification, though the best performance is not consistently achieved on a particular feature across four datasets, it always falls in the category of structural ones.
+This is because we do not care about positional information such as specific position of each node in graph classification.
+Instead, similar to structural node classification, the overall structural information of the graph matters. - Within Feature Type Comparison: 1.
 Among the structural node features, pagerank demonstrates better performance in most of the cases.
 2. Impressively, the performances of GNN on degree on MUATG and pagerank on PROTEIN with the sum aggregator even surpass those with real features.
 This further demonstrates the importance of choosing the appropriate artificial node features, sometimes even when natural node features are available.